docknetwork/planning/rfc/0003-schema.md

 ## RFC

-- The VCDM spec does not mandate how a schema should be represented but gives the freedom of choosing JSON schema or JSON-LD schema.
+- The VCDM spec does not mandate how a schema should be represented but gives the freedom of choosing JSON schema, JSON-LD schema, or some other data verification schema.
 - The RFC is choosing JSON schema over JSON-LD schema for now as it has implementation in JS and and is documented.
 Attempt to use JSON-LD schema failed (more detail in **Other Considerations** section).
 - The schema of a credential is determined by the issuer but not necessarily created by the issuer.
 - Each schema will be created on a chain with a unique id of 32 bytes and the value for the id will be a JSON object.